-You will learn how to simulate and provide results for a broad range of financial activities such as the stock market, and understand the context in which they can be successfully applied.
+Studying this course will teach you to simulate and provide results for a broad range of financial activities such as the stock market, and you will deepen your understanding in regards to the context in which they can be successfully applied.
 This course is different from other similar courses because it practically applies the theory to real problems.
-This is achieved through significant employer engagement throughout the degree, culminating in a significant final year project that investigates in depth a financial application.
+This is achieved through significant employer engagement throughout the degree, culminating in a significant final year project that investigates a financial application in depth.
 To enable this, unlike similar courses you will be taught by a unique blend of experienced mathematicians and finance staff.

 In this course you will cover mathematical and financial methods that are used for financial purposes and in a practical business environment.

 You will study core mathematical subjects that are continued from A-level in the first year, as well as an introduction to developing models and methods used for financial applications.
 You will also be introduced to the financial context by studying organisations in a global environment as well the principles of economics.

 In the second and final years you will also model the mathematics of financial derivatives that simulates the stock market.